A Guide to Using Our Ferries - Queries Answered

 What can I do if I cannot understand the timetable?

-The Booking Staff are always happy to help you with your queries and assist you in you making your travel plans. call the appropriate Booking Office or Agent
+The Booking Staff are always happy to help you with your queries and assist you in you making your travel plans call the Booking Office

 Alternatively, email ferries@shetland.gov.uk